1088XLD by MyTek

 - You will need to purchase either a video breakout box (BoB) OR build your own cable for video.
 Alternatively, you could add in a Sophia rev. B (here) OR a VBXE (here) and just use a standard Atari SC1224 for video (no extra cable or BoB needed).

 NOTA BENE: If you purchase a Bare PCB set version of the XLD, you are explicitly stating that you have the skills and the wherewithal to build this unit on your own.
-MOREOVER, although we have gone to extensive lengths to avoid problems, if you purchase a red or a blue Bare XLD PCB set, you acknowledge that there may be errors in the build that may require you to cut traces, jumper pins, run jumper wires, remove/add components and/or make a pilgrimage to Mt.
-Fuji in order to finalize your build.
+MOREOVER, although we have gone to extensive lengths to avoid problems, you take FULL responsibility for errors in your build process.
 Also, Bare PCB sets will NOT include a manual of any kind.

 This will be added to and altered over time.
 For now, this is directly from MyTek's website: https://ataribits.weebly.com/1088xld.html